-However, in the medical and psychology fields, there is no clear distinction between tantrums and meltdowns.
-Both tantrums and meltdowns describe the same set of behaviors arising from emotional arousals, such as crying, hitting, kicking, screaming, and angry feelings with a lack of control.
+However, there is no clear distinction between tantrums and meltdowns in the medical and psychology fields.
+Both tantrums and meltdowns describe the same behaviors arising from emotional arousal, such as crying, hitting, kicking, screaming, and angry feelings with a lack of control.

 The attempt to differentiate between the two terms inadvertently leads to assigning specific attributions or intentions to them.
 These attributions greatly influence how parents respond to their children’s emotional outbursts.

 Research shows that parents who interpret their child’s behavior with hostile attributions are more likely to use harsh and ineffective disciplinary methods.
 This approach can worsen the situation and result in increased behavioral issues in child1.

 Moreover, children whose parents frequently exhibit hostile attributions towards them are also prone to developing similar tendencies.
 When parents consistently assume that their child’s misbehavior stems from malicious intentions, they are more likely to perceive others’ actions as ill-intentioned and respond with increased aggression2.

 This cycle becomes a self-fulfilling prophecy, wherein the more a parent attributes their child’s disruptive behaviors ill-intended, the more negatively the child is likely to act over time.